skoppe/dconf-2022/slides.md

 When doing research I remember reading an anecdote between proponents of both unstructured and structured programming.
 Essentially the "unstructured people" were coming up with challenges, saying "Hey, see if you can structure this!", and throw awful unstructured code to them.
 But of course it could be done.

+And today structured programming has become the norm.
+There aren't many unstructured programming languages around.

+Structured programming is what we do all day every day.

 <>

 - The hierachy of modules